dstore-dbap/LumberMill/docs/source/modules/input.rst

 Requests will the be loadbalanced via round robin.

 | **query**:               The query to be executed, in json format.
-| search_type:        The default search type just will return all found documents.
+| **search_type**:        The default search type just will return all found documents.
 If set to 'scan' it will return
 | 'batch_size' number of found documents, emit these as new events and then continue until all
 | documents have been sent.
 | **field_mappings**:      Which fields from the result document to add to the new event.